 These Human Rights Guidelines provide a comprehensive overview of the objectives defined in Stora Enso's Human Rights Policy and how we work to achieve those objectives.
-The guidelines also explain how we defined our highest priority human rights, how they are addressed in our everyday work, and how they are kept up to date.
+The guidelines also explain how we defined our most salient human rights issues, how they are addressed in our everyday work, and how they are kept up to date.